Where in the world is the USS Carl Vinson?

 Officials said there had been a lack of follow-up with commanders overseeing the aircraft carrier's movements.

+A US Pacific Command spokesperson says training with the Australian Navy has been completed, and "the Carl Vinson Strike Group is heading north to the Western Pacific as a prudent measure."

-The Vinson and its carrier group will arrive off the Korean Peninsula by the end of April, US defense officials told CNN, after it finishes training with the Australian navy.
+The Vinson and its carrier group will arrive off the Korean Peninsula by the end of April, US defense officials told CNN.